Youth Criminal Justice Act: Comparison with adult sentences

-Under sentencing principle (3) (a) of the Act, the sentencing of a youth's punishment should not by any means be harsher or surpass that of the punishment for an adult who has been found guilty of committing the same crime as the youth The reason for this sentencing principle was to eliminate discrepancies that were prevalent in the Young Offenders Act.
+Under sentencing principle (3) (c) of the Act, the sentencing of a youth's punishment should not by any means be harsher or surpass that of the punishment for an adult who has been found guilty of committing the same crime as the youth The reason for this sentencing principle was to eliminate discrepancies that were prevalent in the Young Offenders Act.
 It was formed on the basis that youth under the Young Offenders Act were receiving longer sentences than adults for the same offences.
 In R. v.
-C.D.; [2005] a youth plead guilty to arson, breach of a recognisance, and the possession of a weapon.
+C.D.; [2005] a youth pleaded guilty to arson, breach of a recognisance, and the possession of a weapon.
 He received a light sentence of six months of deferred custody due to the Youth Criminal Justice Act.
 Appeals against this case, state that the youth has committed an indictable offence for which an adult would be imprisoned for a period of two or more years.

 Similarity

 Under the sentencing principle 38 (2)(b)of the Youth Criminal Justice Act, the court requires that the sentence imposed must be similar in the region when young offenders are found guilty of the same crime under similar circumstances.
 This means that there should be a general level of consistency in sentences for young offenders who are guilty of the same crime.
 This principle addresses the unfair disparity of youth sentences, by stating that sentence should be similar, not necessarily the same Allowing such individualization makes the sentence meaningful for the youth involved and points at any rehabilitative needs required by the young offender.
-These sentencing principles are meant to be imposed in accordance to additional principles listed out in section 38 (3) which state that in determining the youth sentence, the court shall take in account: the degree of participation of subjected youth in offence, the degree of harm inflicted and intentions of offender, any reparations provided to victim or community by youth offender, any time spent in detention by youth due to offense, any other case of guilt found against the offender, and whether there is any additional aggravating or mitigating information against the offender that might influence the sentence read otherwise.
+These sentencing principles are meant to be imposed in accordance to additional principles listed out in section 38 (3) which state that in determining the youth sentence, the court shall take in account: the degree of participation of subjected youth in offence, the degree of harm inflicted and intentions of offender, any reparations provided to victim or community by youth offender, any time spent in detention by youth due to offence, any other case of guilt found against the offender, and whether there is any additional aggravating or mitigating information against the offender that might influence the sentence read otherwise.